Samarps/Hadoop_configuration_Ansible/README.md

 ▪️ ARTH Task-11.1\
 🔰 Write an Ansible PlayBook that does the following operations in the managed nodes:\
 🔹 Configures NameNode\
-🔹 Configure DataNode\
+🔹 Configure DataNode
-- therefore, you can configure whole Hadoop Cluster using these codes using just 2 commands.\
+Therefore, you can configure whole Hadoop Cluster using these codes using just 2 commands.

 Hope you guys liked it and learned something new.
 Thankyou, I'll meet you in the next one. 😊